loveleif/String/String/ReadMe.txt

     "Source Files" filter).

 String.cpp
-    This is the main DLL source file.
+    This is the main application source file.

-String.h
+/////////////////////////////////////////////////////////////////////////////
-    This file contains a class declaration.
+Other standard files:

-AssemblyInfo.cpp
+StdAfx.h, StdAfx.cpp
-	Contains custom attributes for modifying assembly metadata.
+    These files are used to build a precompiled header (PCH) file named String.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

-AppWizard uses "TODO:" to indicate parts of the source code you should add to or customize.
+AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.

 /////////////////////////////////////////////////////////////////////////////